microbio-hackathon-2024/bacterial-genomics-handbook/_questions/20-thresholds.md

 ---
 layout: page
-title: "How do you relate “thresholds” to your outcome of interest?
-What is a threshold?"
+title: "How do you relate “thresholds” to your outcome of interest?"
 categories: question
 step: results
 ---